open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/how-to-guides/admin-guide-roles-policies/index.md

 ---
-title: Admin Guide for Roles and Policies
+title: Advanced Guide for Roles and Policies
-slug: /how-to-guides/admin-guide-roles-policies
+slug: /how-to-guides/admin-guide/roles-policies
 ---

-# Admin Guide for Roles and Policies
+# Advanced Guide for Roles and Policies

 ## Users and Teams